alecdibble/nama/README.md

 An open-source command line utility to supercharge your aliases.
 Features include alias namespacing & tab autocomplete.
 By having easy access to all of your aliases, you can speed up your development or devOps workflow.

-## Cloud Sync

-Cloud synchronization functionality is now in beta-testing, utilizing `nama-sync` through the AliaSync service.
-More information can found at the [nama-sync](https://github.com/alecdibble/nama-sync) repository.

 ## Compatability